 Does Your Country of Residence Have a Social Security Agreement with Canada?

 If you have worked in a foreign country as well as in Canada, you may be eligible for a pension from either country or even from both countries.
 Like the idea of receiving a pension from two countries?
 The first step is to see if your country of residence has a social security agreement with Canada.
 That would be an international agreement that coordinates the pension programs of Canada and the foreign country.
 It may allow you to combine your periods of residence abroad with your Canadian residence to meet minimum requirements, and thus qualify, and it may provide benefits to your surviving family members.
 Sounds nice, doesn’t it?
 So, which countries do we have social security agreements with?
-Go here to Service Canada’s page and click the applicable country on the drop-down menu for details.
-Below is a list of the all the countries.
+Go here to Service Canada’s page to see if you're eligible.

-- It includes much of Europe as well as the Caribbean, and of course, the USA.
+- The agreements include much of Europe as well as the Caribbean, and of course, the USA.
 India, South Korea, and Japan are on the list as well as Australia and New Zealand.

 - Latin America comes up a little short but Brazil, Chile, and Mexico do indeed have social security agreements with Canada as does Uruguay.